isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 console.log("Started HTTP Server (http://localhost:8081)");
 ```

-After these changes our RSS feed is finished.
+After these changes your RSS feed is finished.
 You can restart the server with `npm start` and invoke the logged URL in your browser.
-Assuming you have an RSS reader plugin installed in your browser, the result might look something like this:
+Assuming you have an RSS reader plugin installed in your browser, the result might look similar to this:

 ![Example Feed](../images/feed.png "Example Feed")